Venetian Blinds in South Africa: Aluminium, Wood and Premium Options Compared

 Horizontal slats sit flush in the window frame.
 No fabric pooling, no swaying, no bulk.
 Just clean architecture.

 “People always ask which blind is best.
 I ask them what annoys them most about their window right now.
-If they say glare on one side and no privacy on the other — that is a venetian.
-Nothing else gives you that kind of directional control.”Duncan, Custom Blinds — 15 years installing across the Garden Route
+If they say glare on one side and no privacy on the other.
+That is a venetian.
+Nothing else gives you that kind of directional control.”Duncan, Custom Blinds.
+20 years experience across the Garden Route

 In South Africa, five materials cover the full range: aluminium, aluwood, Plaswood (synthetic), real wood and bamboo.
 Each has a job it does well and conditions it cannot handle.
 The comparison table below maps material to situation so you can narrow your choice before you measure.